bdorney/CMS_GEM_Analysis_Framework/README.txt

                 Fit_Param_Limit_Max     string, as Fit_Param_IGuess but for the upper limit on fit parameters.

-                Fit_Param_Limit_Min     string, as Fit_Param_IGuess but for the upper limit on fit parameters.
+                Fit_Param_Limit_Min     string, as Fit_Param_IGuess but for the lower limit on fit parameters.

                 Fit_Param_Map           string, words to help the user track the meaning of the fit parameter.
                                         The order follows the ordering schema described in Fit_Param_IGuess.
-                                        NOTE: at least one parameter must be given the value "PEAK" from the supported keywords.
-The vertical error-bar also comes from the fit error on this parameter (open issue to move to "SIGMA", "HWHM", or "FWHM").
+                                        NOTE: at least one parameter must be given the value "PEAK" and one parameter must be given a value from the set {"FWHM","HWHM","SIGMA"}.
+                                        The vertical error-bar on these two parameters comes from the error on the corresponding fit parameter determined in ROOT (e.g. TF1::GetParError() )

                 Fit_Range               string, as Fit_Param_IGuess but for the fit range.
-NOTE: must supply at least two parameters.
+NOTE: must supply exactly two parameters.
 If more then two parameters are supplied only those that evaluate to the maximum and minimum are used.

         # 4.e.ii.V HEADER PARAMETERS - HISTO_INFO